How to Edit a Podcast

 3) Cut your audio tracks

 If you have a lengthy audio track that contains many errors, follow these steps to fix it.
-In the menu, select the Split tool or use the shortcut by clicking 2.
+In the menu, select the Split tool or use the shortcut by pressing 2.
 Then, zoom into your track and choose the section you want to cut out.
 Click on it once, then click Delete.
 Don't forget to go back to default selection mode by selecting shortcut 1 after cutting your track.
 You can also use the split tool to simply move around different parts of your audio track, or combine them with other tracks.

 4) Make the transitions smooth